The instructor for your section will provide you with contact information.

 A detailed description of the Skills Test, and how it will be administered, is given below.

-Instructor adjustments to your grade may include: additional quizzes, attendance and classroom participation.
+Instructor adjustments to your grade may include: written assignments, group quizzes, attendance, and classroom participation.
 Your grade will be determined primarily by your numerical scores on the quizzes, WebAssign homework, the skills test and the exams.
 The numerical score of each exam will be given a letter grade interpretation in order to give you some idea of how you stand in relation to all other students in the course.
 Your Total of all points at the end of the course will also be given a letter grade interpretation, which will be your course grade, but borderline cases can be adjusted up or down based on your instructor's judgment.